ale-novo/xpradar/radar/doc/CONTRIBUTE.md

 indicatedAirspeedKnots if a local function variable.
 Certain functions and classes may break this convention; for instance, the FSUIPC data source names raw values with a character preface.
-* Classes which are part should be prefaced with ogc, for instance ogcMyClass.

 ## Tabs and indentation